elatov/elatov.github.io/_posts/2012-08-28-migrating-a-zfs-pool-with-zfs-volumes-used-for-nfs-shares-and-iscsi-comstar-volumes.md

   - ZFS Import
   - ZFS sharenfs
 ---
-If you had a chance to read my previous [blog][1] regarding migrating the root ZFS pool to a smaller drive, first of all I wanted to apologize for the longevity of that blog, secondly I decided to do some additional steps after the migration.
+If you had a chance to read my previous  regarding migrating the root ZFS pool to a smaller drive, first of all I wanted to apologize for the longevity of that blog, secondly I decided to do some additional steps after the migration.
 I wanted to rename my zpool from &#8216;rpool1&#8242; to &#8216;data&#8217;.
 Usually you can do this with just a zpool export and import, but I was using some of the ZFS volumes as NFS shares and some of them for Comstar iSCSI Volumes, so there were some additional steps necessary to make the migration complete appropriately.
 First of all here are my zpools:

-[code]
 	root@openindiana:~# zpool status
 	pool: rpool1
 	state: ONLINE
 	scan: none requested
 	config:

 	NAME STATE READ WRITE CKSUM
 	rpool1 ONLINE 0 0 0
 	c3t0d0s0 ONLINE 0 0 0

 	errors: No known data errors

 	pool: syspool
 	state: ONLINE
 	scan: none requested
 	config:

 	NAME STATE READ WRITE CKSUM
 	syspool ONLINE 0 0 0
 	c4t0d0s0 ONLINE 0 0 0

 	errors: No known data errors
-[/code]

 And here are my ZFS Volumes:

-[code]
 	root@openindiana:~# zfs list -r rpool1
 	NAME USED AVAIL REFER MOUNTPOINT
 	rpool1 238G 11.8G 46K /rpool1
 	rpool1/iscsi_share 103G 110G 4.71G -
 	rpool1/iscsi_share2 134G 146G 26.5M -
 	rpool1/nfs\_share 1000M 11.8G 1000M /rpool1/nfs\_share
-[/code]

 As you have probably guessed &#8216;iscsi\_share&#8217; and &#8216;iscsi\_share2&#8242; are used as iSCSI Comstar Volumes, BTW if you want information on Comstar, I would recommend reading the Oracle Documentation &#8220;<a href="http://docs.oracle.com/cd/E19963-01/html/821-1459/fncpi.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/821-1459/fncpi.html']);">Configuring COMSTAR (Task Map)</a>&#8220;:

-[code]
 	root@openindiana:~# sbdadm list-lu

 	Found 2 LU(s)

 	GUID DATA SIZE SOURCE
 	\---\---\---\---\---\---\---\---\---\---\-- -\---\---\---\---\---\--- \---\---\---\---\----
 	600144f0928c010000004fc511ec0001 107374182400 /dev/zvol/rdsk/rpool1/iscsi_share
 	600144f0928c010000004fc90a3a0001 139586437120 /dev/zvol/rdsk/rpool1/iscsi_share2
-[/code]

 And &#8216;nfs_share&#8217; is used as an NFS Share:

-[code]

 	root@openindiana:~# zfs get sharenfs rpool1/nfs_share
 	NAME PROPERTY VALUE SOURCE
 	rpool1/nfs_share sharenfs rw,root=192.168.1.108 local
-[/code]

 Trying to export the ZFS pool, we actually get an error saying that it&#8217;s in use:

-[code]
 	root@openindiana:~# zpool export rpool1
 	cannot export 'rpool1': pool is busy
-[/code]

 This is actually expected, from the Oracle Documenation, &#8216;<a href="http://docs.oracle.com/cd/E19963-01/html/821-1448/gaypf.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/821-1448/gaypf.html']);">ZFS Volumes</a>&#8216;: